-(a) The UAAL was initially being amortized over the remainder of a closed 30-year period from June 30, 1999.
-In conjunction with The Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010 for the UAAL that existed at that time.
+(a) In conjunction with The Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010 for the UAAL that existed at that time.
 New gains and losses each year will be amortized over individual 20 year periods.
 At any time that the System is in an overfunded status, the amortization schedule will be a rolling 20 year amortization of any surplus.